Aftermath of the September 11 attacks

 People stop to read from the list of the victims of the World Trade Center in New York City during the one-year anniversary of the attacks in September 2002.

 The September 11 attacks have had profound and wide-ranging political, economic, health and societal effects.
+They also reshaped global security policies and international relations, prompting lasting changes in how nations address terrorism and collective safety.
+It gave rise to the Global War on Terrorism, which included occupations of Afghanistan (2001–21) and Iraq (2003–11) and various other US-led interventions in the region.

 The attacks elicited major rescue and recovery efforts in the affected areas, in particular at the World Trade Center site, which was rebuilt to include a memorial to the victims.
 Many of the hundreds of workers assisting in these efforts, as well as survivors and people living and working near the site, became seriously ill in the following years and decades due to exposure to toxins, which had spread throughout New York City as a result of the Twin Towers’ collapse.
 Mental health problems, especially post-traumatic stress disorder (PTSD) among ordinary citizens and first responders also increased as a result of the attacks.

-Patriotism, solidarity and widespread support for first responders and the military pervaded the United States throughout the immediate aftermath of the attacks.
-Members of ethnic and religious minorities in the US and other Western countries, in particular Muslims, Arabs and those perceived as such, experienced a surge of hate crimes and other discriminatory actions against them and their communities.
+Nationalism, solidarity and widespread support for first responders and the military pervaded the United States throughout the immediate aftermath of the attacks.
+Islamophobia, anti-Arab racism, and hate crimes and other discriminatory actions surged against members of ethnic and religious minorities in the US and other Western countries.
 The attacks cost billions of US dollars in damage and insurance claims, caused thousands of office workers to be displaced or lose their jobs, and dealt damage to the global economy.
 Cultural effects include millions of dollars worth in artwork being lost at the World Trade Center and the Pentagon, and media being adapted to remove any possible similarities to the attacks or references to the Twin Towers in the immediate aftermath.